idelfonsog2/idelfonsog2.github.io/README.md

 #### _Background:_
 _ORD_ 🛫 _MAD_ 🛬 _ETD 14:00 _

 Waiting for your flight?
+How to start a conversation with someone?
+Maybe a dance...
+In order to dance you only need a smile and good energy
-Want to dance?...What's the ice breaker? 🥶 Math ➗ is international spoken.
+Math ➗ is international spoken.
 Music 🎼 is international heard.
 Dance, sculpture, literature, design, cuisine are different forms of expressions denoted as Arts.

 > ## Social interaction is a human need

 YES!
 It's something we get excited for and even further when we meet, travel or try something new.
-People can connect with each other spite the different languages, origins, cultures.
+People can connect with each other despite the different languages, origins, cultures.

 #### _The Solution:_
 Stranded 🙂 brings people together at international places (airports) in different time zones!
 Allowing them to discover something new and exciting... and possibly a new friend.